rossbar/elegant-scipy/sphinx/content/ch7.md

 for ax in (ax0, ax1, ax2):
     ax.axis('off')
 ```

 <!-- caption text="Failed optimization" -->

 Even though we started closer to the original image, we failed to
 recover the correct rotation.
 This is because optimization techniques can get
-%TODO: explicit xref to image showing minima in shift MSE example
 stuck in local minima, little bumps on the road to success, as we saw above
 with the shift-only alignment.
 They can therefore be quite sensitive to the
 starting parameters.

 ## Avoiding local minima with basin hopping

-A 1997 algorithm devised by David Wales and Jonathan Doyle {cite}`wales1997global`, called
+A 1997 algorithm devised by David Wales and Jonathan Doyle [^basinhop], called
 *basin-hopping*, attempts to avoid local minima by trying an optimization from
 some initial parameters, then moving away from the found local minimum in a
 random direction, and optimizing again.
 By choosing an appropriate step size